Cathalinaheart/AO3-Tone-Marks/README.md

 More are in progress.

 ### Pronunciation Guide on Page
-- MDZS/The Untamed
-- Guardian
-- Nirvana in Fire
+- MXTX:MDZS/The Untamed, TGCF, SVSSS
-- Word of Honor
+- Priest: Guardian, Word of Honor
-- SVSSS
+- Hai Yan: Nirvana in Fire

 Audio guide support is currently in progress.
 Not every word has audio at this point that can be linked.